 Unlike the naturally occurring ozone in the upper atmosphere that serves as a barrier against harmful ultraviolet radiation from the sun, ground-level ozone can adversely impact the environment and atmosphere and carry dangerous consequences for humans.

 It’s important to note that a VOC is different from a hazardous material.
 Not all chemicals that are VOC emitters are considered hazardous and vice versa.
-Case in point is acetone, which is considered hazardous because of its volatility, but it’s not considered a VOC and falls on the VOC-exempt list of solvents.
+Case in point is acetone, which is considered hazardous because of its volatility.
+However, it’s not considered a VOC and falls on the VOC-exempt list of solvents.
 Proper labeling will indicate when a product is hazardous as well as its VOC contents.

 Regulations concerning the manufacture and use of sealers and coatings for concrete have been the source of much discussion and confusion.
 To try to simplify the matter, the following is a brief summary of how the U.S. Environmental Protection Agency’s 1999 Architectural Coating Rule for Volatile Organic Compounds impacts the manufacture and use of sealers and coatings in the concrete industry in 2020.